top of page

 Hinduism

 In Hinduism, the concept of God is complex and can range from monotheistic to polytheistic interpretations.
-The ultimate reality is known as Brahman, an impersonal, infinite, and formless entity that pervades the universe.
-Hindus may also worship personal gods like Vishnu, Shiva, and Devi as manifestations of Brahman.
+The ultimate reality is known as Brahma, an impersonal, infinite, and formless entity that pervades the universe.
+Hindus may also worship personal gods like Vishnu, Shiva, and Devi as manifestations of Brahma.

 • God is known by many names, depending on the form of worship—Brahman for the universal spirit, Ishvara for a personal god, or deities like Krishna, Rama, and Durga.